neogeny/late/README.md

 ### Working with functions

-**Late** also allows lat-binding functions, so the above example could be implemented using a function instead of a generator:
+**Late** also allows late-binding for functions, so the above example could be implemented using a function instead of a generator:

 ```python